ReneTode/broadlink_app/README.md

 #### inside the specified name:
 - mac: (not optional) the mac address from the broadlink device
+- learn_time: (optional, default 5) the time that AD waits for a packet to return
 - friendly_name (optional, default broadlink name)
 - entity_domain (optional, default sensor): The domain to be used when defining the entities to be created
 - service_domain (optional, default broadlink): The domain from the services